Giants vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Sonny Gray (4-0) will make his 10th start of the season.
+- The Twins will send Joe Ryan (6-1) to the mound for his 10th start this season.

-- He has earned a quality start three times in nine starts this season.

-- In nine starts, Gray has pitched through or past the fifth inning eight times.
-He has a season average of 5.5 frames per outing.

 |Opponent